This section of the portal contains the following information and materials:

-- Management teams: Everyone receives Leadership Agility 360 feedback.
-In some cases it has been used with a management team, then cascaded to the next level.
+- Management teams: Everyone on the team receives Leadership Agility 360 feedback.
+This can be cascaded to the next level.

-- Access the Technical Manual, authored by George Klemp, co-designer of the instrument and President of Cambria Consulting.
+- Access the Technical Manual.
+Includes norms and the results of validation testing.
+Authored by George Klemp, co-designer of the instrument and President of Cambria Consulting.
 (Same document you read as part of your pre-work).
-Also mainly of interest to internal LD professionals, this document includes norms and the results of validation testing.

-- We can also help you arrange for prospective clients to “test drive” the instrument.
+- If needed, we can help arrange for prospective clients to “test drive” the instrument.
 Contact Debbie at firstname.lastname@example.org

 - Access Bill’s white paper, “Leadership Agility: From Expert to Catalyst.”